spotbugs/spotbugs-maven-plugin/README.md

 Is there some way to set the [Analysis Properties](https://spotbugs.readthedocs.io/en/stable/analysisprops.html) when using the maven plugin?

-Analysis properties are passed as Java system properties, so they can be set in the <jvmArgs> configuration element.
+Analysis properties are passed as Java system properties, so they can be set in the `<jvmArgs>` in the `<configuration>` block of the plugin.

 E.g. to set the findbugs.assertionmethods analyzer property: